Séamus Woulfe: Opposition to seek legal advice as meeting ends without agreement

 The leaders of the Opposition parties and groupings met with Mr Martin, Tánaiste Leo Varadkar and Green Party Leader Eamon Ryan for two hours in Government Buildings.

-“We have only got partial disclosure and partial documentation from Justice Woulfe and Cheif Justice Clarke.
+“We have only got partial disclosure and partial documentation from Justice Woulfe and Chief Justice Clarke.
 We want the full documentation.
-That request was broadly acceptable to the Taoiseach,” siad Mr Kelly.
+That request was broadly acceptable to the Taoiseach,” said Mr Kelly.

-Mr Martin is understood to have briefed the leaders of parties on the issues raised by the impasse involving Mr Woulfe and other members of the Supreme Court.
+He also said that impeachment under Article 35.4 of the Constitution was one of only several options that was raised at the meeting.
+He said the decision to be taken was not a binary one for the Oireachtas of impeachment or nothing.
+He added that doing nothing was also an option.

-The Taoiseach was also expected to share legal advice on issues surrounding an impeachment process under Article 35 of the Constitution.
+The four Opposition leaders who spoke leaving the meeting were Mr Kelly, Social Democrats co-leader Catherine Murphy, Richard Boyd-Barrett of Solidarity-People Before Profit and Mattie McGrath of the Rural Independents.
+There was agreement between all four that the three Government leaders had been very cautious in their approach to the meeting and had not pushed any particular standpoint, view or possible solution.